UCSD-ECEMAE-148/148sp26-spring-2026-final-project-team-8/README.md

 ### Original Goals

-Our goal was to build a fully autonomous parallel parking system for the UCSD RoboCar.
+Our goal was to build a fully-autonomous parallel parking system for the UCSD RoboCar.
 The robot should:
 1. Drive forward past parking spaces while scanning for an open spot.
 2. Detect available spaces using computer vision (OAK-D Lite + Roboflow).
 3. Classify the open space as left or right of the vehicle.